hbigatto/WeatherAPI_app/README.md

 Application designed to find weather conditions by location

-application used as reference for learning purposes modification will be made in the near future
+application used as reference for learning purposes modifications will be made in the future

 Reference from: https://github.com/DenverCoder1/weather-app-tutorial